+Magning notional surrisulum requirements for swimming and water safety With Y6 not attending swimming in Y4

 Meeting national curriculum requirements for swimming and water safety.
+0 0

-With Y6 not attending swimming in Y4 due to the covid pandemic, this year N.B.
+due to the covid pandemic, this year

+N.B.
 Complete this section to your best ability.
-For example you might have practised safe self-rescue techniques on both our Y6 and Y4 have each dry land which you can then transfer to the pool when school swimming restarts. attended a 12 week block of Due to exceptional circumstances priority should be given to ensuring that pupils can perform safe self rescue even swimming lessons. if they do not fully meet the first two requirements of the NC programme of study From 23/24, swimming lessons will be for Year 4 children and will be back on track in the summer term.
-What percentage of your current Year 6 cohort swim competently, confidently and proficiently over a distance of at 87% least 25 metres?
+For example you might have practised safe self-rescue techniques on both our Y6 and Y4 have each

+dry land which you can then transfer to the pool when school swimming restarts. attended a 12 week block of

+Due to exceptional circumstances priority should be given to ensuring that pupils can perform safe self rescue even swimming lessons.

+if they do not fully meet the first two requirements of the NC programme of study

+From 23/24, swimming lessons will be

+for Year 4 children and will be back on

+track in the summer term.

+What percentage of your current Year 6 cohort swim competently, confidently and proficiently over a distance of at 87%

+least 25 metres?
+8770

 N.B.
+Even though your pupils may swim in another year please report on their attainment on leaving primary

+school at the end of the summer term 2023.

+Please see note above

+What percentage of your current Year 6 cohort use a range of strokes effectively [for example, front crawl, backstroke 57%

+and breaststroke]?
+5770

+Please see note above

+What percentage of your current Year 6 cohort perform safe self-rescue in different water-based situations?
+30%

+50%

+Created by: Created by:

-Even though your pupils may swim in another year please report on their attainment on leaving primary school at the end of the summer term 2021.
-Please see note above What percentage of your current Year 6 cohort use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]?
-57% Please see note above What percentage of your current Year 6 cohort perform safe self-rescue in different water-based situations?
-30% Schools can choose to use the Primary PE and sport premium to provide additional provision for swimming but this No must be for activity over and above the national curriculum requirements.
-Have you used it in this way? ·
+Schools can choose to use the Primary PE and sport premium to provide additional provision for swimming but this must be for activity over and above the national curriculum requirements.
+Have you used it in this way?
+No --- ----